Disney Parks Christmas Day Parade: History

 Walt Disney World's Very Merry Christmas Parade began on the ABC network 1983 with Joan Lunden as the first (and longest-running to date) host and Mike Douglas as co-host.
 Alan Thicke later replaced Douglas, and Regis Philbin was later added as an on-street interviewer.
-In 1991, the first year there was a parade from both Magic Kingdom Park and (then) Disney-MGM Studios, Philbin and Lunden began a lengthy run as hosts with Mayim Bialik as the guest interviewer.
-Eventually Philbin was also joined by his colleague Kelly Ripa from Live with Regis and Kelly.
+In 1991, the first year there was a parade from both Magic Kingdom Park and (then) Disney-MGM Studios, Philbin and Lunden began a five-year run as co-hosts, before both were replaced by a series of rotating hosts for the next four years.
 Over time, the Disneyland Park in California gained more prominence, going from segments to parade coverage.

-The parade has been aired every year since 1983 except in 2000 and 2020.
+After experimenting with airing the parade in primetime in 1999, the parade was replaced by Walt Disney World 'Twas The Night Before Christmas in 2000, which aired on Christmas Eve in the same timeslot.
+While parade footage was seen in excerpts, the special served to track Santa Claus' voyage, a'la NORAD Tracks Santa as he made his way to Walt Disney World, with the repertory cast of Whose Line Is It Anyway as hosts.
+The parade returned as a Christmas morning special in 2001, with Philbin returning as co-host, now alongside his colleague Kelly Ripa from Live with Regis and Kelly.

 Over the years, the program has gone through a number of name changes.
 During the 1980s and 1990s, the program was known as The Walt Disney World Very Merry Christmas Parade.
 The program's name was then changed to Walt Disney World Christmas Day Parade.
 From 2009 through 2013, the program was referred to as the Disney Parks Christmas Day Parade.
 For a few years after that, the program's name would change on a yearly basis, being known as Disney Parks Frozen Christmas Celebration in 2014, Disney Parks Unforgettable Christmas Celebration in 2015, Disney Parks Magical Christmas Celebration in 2016 and 2017, and finally Disney Parks Magical Christmas Day Parade in 2018 and 2019.

 Due to the COVID-19 pandemic in the United States, the 2020 edition (branded as the Disney Parks Magical Christmas Day Celebration) was stated by ABC to have been "reimagined", with plans to include highlights from past editions among other features.
+A limited in person parade would return in 2021.

 The parade celebrated its Silver Jubilee in 2008.
+The 2023 ruby jubilee celebrations also marked one final event in a year long celebration of the Walt Disney Centennial celebrations marked by the wider Walt Disney group of companies, titled Disney Parks Magical Christmas Day Celebration.